marsbird/marsbird/README.md

 - 👋 hi! i'm marselena 🌱
-- 👩‍🏫 educator and engineer working primarily in typescript
+- 👩‍🏫 educator and engineer developing for the web
-- 🔓 passionate about open source development
+- 🔓 passionate about open source